bow-swift/bow/README.md

 - `BowBrightFutures`: module to provide an integration with BrightFutures.
 - `BowRx`: module to provide an integration with RxSwift.

+There are also some modules for testing:

+- `BowLaws`: laws for type classes in the core module.
+- `BowOpticsLaws`: laws for optics.
+- `BowEffectsLaws`: laws for effects.
+- `BowGenerators`: generators for Property-based Testing for data types in the core module.
+- `BowFreeGenerators`: generators for Property-based Testing for data types in BowFree.
+- `BowEffectsGenerators`: generators for Property-based Testing for data types in BowEffects.
+- `BowRxGenerators`: generators for Property-based Testing for data types in BowRx.
+- `BowBrightFuturesGenerators`: generators for Property-based Testing for data types in BowBrightFutures.

 Bow is available using CocoaPods, Carthage and Swift Package Manager.

 ### CocoaPods